How to Plan a Delivery Route With Multiple Stops

 1. Choose a Route Planner that Suits Your Industry-Specific Needs

 Planning a delivery route with a pen and paper is not only outdated but also highly inefficient – and sometimes humanly impossible.
-You have to consider investing in a capable multiple stops route planner for delivery drivers.
+You have to consider investing in a capable route planner for delivery drivers.
 Unfortunately, not any route planner will do the job.
+For instance, Google Maps multiple stops route planner has limited capabilities.
 Plus, you might be charged for features, and capabilities your courier service business might not even need.

 Look for a tailored routing solution with flexible pricing modules that can adapt to your delivery business requirements.